chanmix51/Pomm/documentation/documentation.rst

         );
   }

 All queries are prepared, this might increase the performance but it certainly increases the security.
 Passing the argument using the question mark makes it automatically to be escaped by the database and ovoid SQL-injection attacks.
 If a suffix is passed, it is appended to the query **as is**.
-The suffix is intended to allow developers to specify sorting a subset parameters to the query.
-As the query is prepared, a multiple query injection type attack is not directly possible but be careful if you pass values sent by the customer.
+The suffix is intended to allow developers specifying the sorting order of a subset.
+As the query is prepared, a multiple query injection type attack is not directly possible but be careful if you pass directly values sent by untrusted source.

 AND OR: The Where class
 -----------------------